 They were delicious, tender and meaty, and I woke up thinking about them the next day.

-I knew I could re-create this classic recipe for the ideal Sunday dinner.
+I knew I could re-create this short rib recipe for the ideal Sunday dinner.

-Inside my Moink box were six of the thickest and meatiest bone-in short ribs and all I needed was my Dutch oven and a few hours on a Sunday afternoon.
+Inside my Moink box were six of the thickest and meatiest bone-in short ribs and all I needed was my Dutch oven ovenproof pot and a few hours on a Sunday afternoon.

-Are braised beef short ribs easy to make?
+Is this braised beef short ribs recipe easy to make?

 How do you make braised beef short ribs?